 JUNE 23: Glastonbury Festival, Somerset

 Madness return to Glastonbury 21 years after their first appearance, taking to the Lost Vagueness ballroom stage at 11.30pm with Lee in orange trousers, Suggs in a long wig and Bedders in large Roy Orbison-style shades.
 ‘Who needs The Killers?’ quips Suggs at one point, referring to the only other band currently finishing their set on site.
+Presumably fearful of a crush, the Festival doesn’t give any publicity to Madness’s appearance.
+They’re not listed in any programme or festival guide and the whole prospect of their appearance is complete speculation.
+Outside, screens are erected so the thousands who can’t get into the tent can at least see what’s happening on stage.
+However, even though Madness generously agree to play for free, advertising rights are sold for the footage aired to the crowd outside.
+The subsequent adverts that appear mid-track are greeted with boos and jeers from the huge crowd outside, much to the consternation of the band who have no idea what’s happening.
 For the encore, they’re joined by Lynval Golding from The Specials.

 CARL (speaking in 2007): Los Vagueness was fantastic – it was druggy, muggy, peace and lovey.
 I don’t know anyone who doesn’t like Glastonbury.